 Wage Rate

 Apprentice wage increases with skill and experience.
-Fully qualified workers average $19.00 per hour.
+Fully qualified workers earn an average of $19.00 per hour.

 Self-Rating